sahwar/Bulogos/programming-languages-worth-learning.md

 **P.S.** It seems that my list above is sorta in line with the **[TIOBE Index of Popular Programming Languages, February 2019](https://www.tiobe.com/tiobe-index/)** so you're good to go: :)

 ![TIOBE Index of Popular Programming Languages 2019](https://i.imgur.com/D9A7qJJ.png)

+**P.P.S.** Another list worth checking out is this one done by IBM: https://redmonk.com/sogrady/2019/03/20/language-rankings-1-19/